 Correlate Product[Color] with Vendor[Name] where MeasureConstraint is not blank

 Scenario 3: Non-star schema and no measure constraint provided.
 In this scenario, we focus our attention to the center of the model, where we have the Sales - Product - Purchases tables, where we have one dimension table (Product) and two Fact Tables (Sales, Purchases).
-Since this is not a star schema, we can't answer the same kind of questions as we had in Scenario 1.
-Let's say we try to correlate Purchases and Sales; since Purchases has a Many to 1 relationship with Product, and Product has a 1 to Many relationship with Sales, Sales and Purchases are indirectly Many to Many.
-We can link one Product to many Purchases and one Product to many sales, but we cannot link one Sale to many Purchases or vice versa.
+Since this example isn't a star schema, we can't answer the same kind of questions as we had in Scenario 1.
+Let's say we try to correlate Purchases and Sales, since Purchases has a Many to 1 relationship with Product, and Product has a 1 to Many relationship with Sales.
+Sales and Purchases are indirectly Many to Many.
+We can link one Product to many Purchases and one Product to many sales, but we can't link one Sale to many Purchases or vice versa.
 We can only link many Purchases to many Sales.

-In this situation, if we try to combine Purchase[VenID] and Sales[CustID] in a visual, Power BI does not have a concrete constraint it can apply, due to the Many to Many relationship between those tables.
-Though there may custom constraints (not necessarily stemming from the relationships established in the model) that can be applied for various scenarios, Power BI cannot infer a default constraint solely based on the relationships.
+In this situation, if we try to combine Purchase[VenID] and Sales[CustID] in a visual, Power BI doesn't have a concrete constraint it can apply, due to the Many to Many relationship between those tables.
+Though there might be custom constraints (not necessarily stemming from the relationships established in the model) that can be applied for various scenarios, Power BI can't infer a default constraint solely based on the relationships.
 If Power BI attempted to return all combinations of the two tables, it would create a large cross join and return non-relevant data.
 Instead of this, Power BI raises an error in the visual, such as the following.

 Scenario 4: Non-star schema and measure constraint provided.
-If we take the example from Scenario 3 and add a user provided constraint in the form of a summarized column (Count of Product[ProdID] for example) or a model measure (Sales[Total Qty]) Power BI can generate a query in the form of Correlate Purchase[VenID] and Sales[CustID] where MeasureConstraint is not blank.
+If we take the example from Scenario 3, and add a user provided constraint in the form of a summarized column (Count of Product[ProdID] for example) or a model measure (Sales[Total Qty]), Power BI can generate a query in the form of Correlate Purchase[VenID] and Sales[CustID] where MeasureConstraint isn't blank.

 In this case, Power BI respects the user's constraint as being the sole constraint Power BI needs to apply, and return the combinations that produce non-blank values for it.
 The user has guided Power BI to the scenario it wants, and Power BI applies the guidance.

 Scenario 5: When a measure constraint is provided but it is partially related to the columns.
-There are cases where the measure constraint provided by the user is not entirely related to all the columns in the visual.
-A model measure always relates everything; Power BI treats this as a black box when attempting to find relationships between columns in the visual, and assume the user knows what they are doing by using it.
+There are cases where the measure constraint provided by the user isn't entirely related to all the columns in the visual.
+A model measure always relates everything.
+Power BI treats this scenario as a black box when attempting to find relationships between columns in the visual, and it assumes the user knows what they're doing by using it.
 However, summarized columns in the form of Sum, Average, and similar summaries chosen from the user interface can be related to only a subset of the columns/tables used in the visual based on the relationships of the table to which that column belongs.
-As such, the constraint applies to some pairings of columns, but not to all, in which case Power BI attempts to find default constraints it can apply for the columns that are not related by the user provided constraint (such as in Scenario 1).
-If Power BI cannot find any, the following error is returned.
+As such, the constraint applies to some pairings of columns, but not to all.
+In that case Power BI attempts to find default constraints it can apply for the columns that aren't related by the user provided constraint (such as in Scenario 1).
+If Power BI can't find any, the following error is returned.

 Resolving relationship errors